Last Updated on 8 September 2024 by Cycloscope

 The short version is also wider and it’s the proper choice for women and folks with wider seat bones.

-The narrow is more performative, dedicated to randonneur racers or competitive bikepackers, if you a really looking for performance then the titanium version is your cup of tea.
+The narrow is more performative, dedicated to randonneur racers or competitive bikepackers, if you are looking for performance then the titanium version is your cup of tea.

 Brooks Flyer